 Rhythm and Momentum

-There are obviously many other rhythms, and every unique sequence possesses a best rhythm of movement and, more important, a best use of forward momentum to help propel successive moves.
-This is especially important on difficult climbs with large spacing between holds.
-Consider how you use momentum in moving hand-over-hand across monkey bars at a playground, with each movement blending into the next in a perfect continuity of motion.
+There are obviously many other rhythms.
+Every unique sequence possesses its own ideal rhythm of movement.
+Momentum along the route also plays a role in determining that rhythm.
+This becomes especially important on difficult climbs with large spacing between holds.
+Consider how you use momentum in moving hand-over-hand across monkey bars at a playground, with each move blending into the next for a perfect continuity of motion.
 Make this “monkey bar” model of smooth, continuous motion your goal when climbing through strenuous sequences.
-(Ironically, many climbers do just the opposite, engaging crux sequences in a slow, hesitant way.)
+This is the opposite of how many climbers tend to tackle engaging crux sequences in a slow, hesitant way.

-Smooth, fluid movement is another hallmark of high economy, while stiff, mechanical movement is a sign of poor technique and a high burn- rate of energy.
-One of the keys to smooth, efficient climbing movement is learning to contract only the muscles necessary for engaging the rock and directing movement (usually these will be the muscles of your forearms, shoulders, abdomen, thighs, and calves).
-The easiest way to achieve this is to periodically switch your focus to the antagonist muscles and scan for unnecessary tension (in the upper arms, hips and legs, torso, neck, and face) that is making the agonist muscle work harder and burn more energy than need be necessary.
-Take a few slow, deep belly breaths and visualize the tension escaping the antagonist muscle like air from a balloon—such mental imagery really helps the process.
-Now return your focus to executing the next climbing movement, but continue alternating your focus back and forth between directing movement and directing relaxation.
+To do this, periodically shift your attention to your antagonist muscles.
+Scan for unnecessary tension in the upper arms, hips and legs, torso, neck, and face that might be making the agonist muscle work harder and burn more energy than necessary.
+Take a few slow, deep belly breaths and visualize the tension flowing out of the antagonist muscle like air from a balloon.
+Mental imagery like this really helps the process.
+Next, return your focus to executing the next climbing movement.
+Continue alternating your focus back and forth between directing movement and directing relaxation.

-When climbing near your limit, it must be your intention to move as briskly as possible without any drop-off in technique (skidding feet, botching sequences, and such).
+When climbing near your limit, make it your intention to move as briskly as possible without any drop-off in technique (think skidding feet and botching sequences).
 Reduce the pace at the first sign that your technique is suffering.
-It helps to identify obvious rest positions ahead of time, and then make it a goal to move from one to the next as fast as possible.
-Ultimately, knowing just the right pace on a given route is a sense you will develop with experience.
-Practice climbing at different speeds and on different types of routes, and you’ll quickly foster the subtle skill of proper pace.
+It helps to identify obvious rest positions ahead of time, and then aim to move from one to the next as quickly as possible.
+Determining the right pace on a given route is an ability that grows with experience.
+Practice climbing at different speeds and on different types of routes to foster the subtle skill of proper pacing.

 Strive for Steady Breathing

 Copyright © 2000–2023 Eric J. Hörst | All Rights Reserved.